binayarimal/ePortfolio/README.md

 ### Software Design And Engineering
 For the Software Design and Engineering portion of my project, I converted the code from Java to Kotlin and added an SMS notification feature.
 I chose to keep some Java code to showcase my proficiency in both languages and to demonstrate my ability to integrate multiple programming languages within the same project.
 This process highlights my strong foundational understanding of software principles, which allows me to transition between languages.
 Prior to this assignment, my experience was limited to Java when it comes to app development.
 However, I was able to quickly transfer my knowledge to Kotlin because, despite differences in syntax, the core programming concepts remained largely the same.
 This ability to adapt to new languages and frameworks highlights my versatility and my ability to adapt, two key qualities for success in software engineering.

-Here is a video demon of the enhancement:[Enahancement 1 Video Demo - Software Design and Engineering](https://www.youtube.com/watch?v=Rv657tdYEnA)
+Here is a video demo of the enhancement: [Enahancement 1 Video Demo - Software Design and Engineering](https://www.youtube.com/watch?v=Rv657tdYEnA)

-More details are present in Narrative1: Software Design and Engineering folder, which you can find above in this repository.
+More details are present in "Narrative 1 - Software Design and Engineering" file, which you can find above in this repository.

 ### Algorithm and Data Structure
 In addition to the language conversion, I applied concepts from my Data Structures and Algorithms class by implementing a sorting function within the project.
 Specifically, I implemented the Bubble Sort algorithm to sort the events based on their dates.
 While there are built-in sorting libraries available, I chose to implement the algorithm manually to showcase my understanding of how complex algorithms work and how to optimize them for efficiency.
 By manually coding the sorting process, I was able to reinforce my knowledge of algorithms and data structures while ensuring that the app could sort events based on different criteria: most recent, least recent, and date added.
 This decision to write the sorting function from scratch demonstrates not only my ability to apply technical concepts but also my problem-solving skills and attention to detail, key strengths that I can carry forward into future projects.

+Here is a video demo of the enhancement: [Enhancement 2 Video Demo - Algorithm and Data Structure](https://www.youtube.com/watch?v=Fg2B92pmaSA)

+More details are present in "Narrative 2 - Algorithm and Datastructure" file, which you can find above in this repository.

 ### Database
 Lastly, I converted the database from Android Studio’s built-in SQLite to a cloud-based database called Firebase.
 The primary reason for this transition was to enable real-time data updates.
 With Firebase, multiple users can simultaneously access and update the database, which is crucial for ensuring that changes are reflected across all devices in real-time.
 This improvement enhances the app’s functionality, making it more scalable and dynamic, especially in multi-user environments.
 This transition taught me how to work with cloud-based databases and handle data synchronization, giving me the expertise to work on modern, cloud-driven applications.

+Here is a video demo of the enancement: [Enhancement 3 Video Demo - Database](https://www.youtube.com/watch?v=nuiu8mVwNRE)

+More details are present in "Narrative 3 - Database" file, which you can find above in this repository.

 ### Security
 Security is very important and has been priority throughout my courses in the program.
 In the Event Tracker app, I incorporated Firebase Authentication to manage user access securely, ensuring that sensitive data remained protected while users could interact with the app.
 These experiences have reinforced my understanding of the importance of secure development practices, which I will continue to prioritize in future projects.